Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 **Explanation:** From official docs: [reference](https://nodejs.org/en/docs/guides/debugging-getting-started/)

 #### Q11.
-How can you count the number of logical CPUs on the machine that is running Node?
+What command would you use to count the number of logical CPUs on the machine that is running Node?

 - [ ] node -p "process.cpus"
 - [ ] node -p "util.cpus().size"